-The draft Alternatives Development and Screening Methodology Report was first published during the formal scoping period on April 11, 2022, for public review and comment.
-The report described the alternatives screening process.
+The draft Alternatives Development and Screening Methodology Report was first published on April 11, 2022, during the formal scoping period for public review and comment.
+The report describes the alternatives screening process.
 UDOT received 900 comments from agencies and the public on the draft version of the report.
 A few public comments were received specific to the alternatives screening process and criteria.
-The majority of the comments were related to access to Glovers Lane from I-15 or West Davis Corridor, bicycle and pedestrian accommodations across I-15, new interchanges or interchange modifications, pavement quality, noise impacts, grade-separating railroads and local streets, and other alternative ideas relating to transit, transportation systems management (TSM), travel demand management (TDM), tolling, and lane restrictions.
+The majority of the comments were related to access to Glovers Lane from I-15 or West Davis Corridor, bicyclist and pedestrian accommodations across I-15, new interchanges or interchange modifications, pavement quality, noise impacts, grade-separating rail alignments and local streets, and other alternative ideas relating to transit, transportation systems management (TSM), travel demand management (TDM), tolling, and lane restrictions.
 UDOT reviewed all comments received and revised the Alternatives Development and Screening Methodology Report based on the public and agency input.